Jac-Zac/Jac-Zac/README.md

 <summary><strong>Learn More about me 🧐 </strong></summary>

-> I try to keep up to date with big ML and DL papers and meanwhile learn more about how the word where we live in works
+> I try to keep up to date with big ML and DL papers and meanwhile learn more everyday

+- 🤖 I’m currently at the second year of <a href="https://ai.units.it" style="color: #a3be8c">Artificial Intelligence</a> at the [```University of Trieste```](https://www.units.it/en)
-- 🔭 I’m currently working on my repository but mainly I have a lot of school work
+- 🔭 I’m currently working on my repository but I sped most of my time at university studing
-- 🌱 I’m currently learning Assembly, better c++, and always learning about ML
+- 🌱 I’m currently learning a bit Assembly, better c++ and python, and always learning about ML
 - 💬 Ask me about any tech related stuff or about physic (if you ask me something that I can't answer that's great.
 It means I will learn 📚).